monome/docs/docs/crow/scripting.md

 This pattern of using `print` to query crow's memory will be central to understanding things as you progress.
 If you get stuck, try `print`ing your variable names and see what values you get.
 If you see `nil` then you've likely made a typo somewhere.

-*nb: From here on, whenever you see the `>` symbol, that means you'll be entering it into `druid`, and the lines that follow are what you'll see returned from crow.*

 ### Pushing around the volts

 Let's make a quick patch: